jadolg/rocketchat_API/README.md

 ### API coverage
 Most of the API methods are already implemented.
 If you are interested in a specific call just open an issue or open a pull request.

-*note*: Library updated to work with Rocket.Chat >= 0.58.0
+*note*: Library updated to work with Rocket.Chat >= 0.64.1

 ### Tests
-We started writing tests :D
+We are actively testing :)

 Tests run on a Rocket.Chat Docker container so install Docker and docker-compose.
-To start test server do `docker-compose up` on `tests/testserver` and to take test server down `docker-compose down`
+To start test server do `docker-compose -f docker-compose-test-setver.yml up` and to take test server down `docker-compose -f docker-compose-test-setver.yml down`

 ### Contributing
 You can contribute by doing Pull Requests.
 (It may take a while to merge your code but if it's good it will be merged).
+Please, try to implement tests for all your code and use a PEP8 compliant code style.

+Reporting bugs and asking for features is also contributing ;) Feel free to help us grow by registering issues.

 We hang out [here](https://demo.rocket.chat/channel/python_rocketchat_api) if you want to talk.